adeldjama/Hacking-Game-Coach/README.md

     a.
 Download and install Nmap from "https://nmap.org/download.html"

-    b. run Nmap to scan the local network of hack-vm 10.0.0.0/24
+    b.
+Run Nmap to scan the local network of hack-vm 10.0.0.0/24

     c.
 In the result you can see that the port rdp 3389 is open on the vm 10.0.0.100